Danone89/samba-fix-home-perms/readme.md

   - you moved/migrate homes from source without correct perms.
   - your ldb or idmap got corrupted
   - created new domain with old files

+# Prerequisites

+Python 3.x

-# usage
+# Usage

-Just copy and use as you want.
+Just copy to directory where you store user direcctories.

-> or formatting instructions.

-#licence
+> //for /home/SAMDOM/<login>
+> cp fixperms.py /home/SAMDOM
+> python fixperms.py

+# licence
 MIT